webiny/docs.webiny.com/docs/deep-dive/scaffolding/available-plugins/scaffold-react-package.md

 You can now use use your newly scaffolded **React** package in your Webiny project by importing it in one of your `apps`.

-The scaffolded plugin is [linked](https://classic.yarnpkg.com/en/docs/cli/link/) to the other packages in the repository automatically, so you do not have to worry about it.
+The scaffolded package is [linked](https://classic.yarnpkg.com/en/docs/cli/link/) to the other packages in the repository via node_modules automatically, so you do not have to worry about it.